tomcl/issie/README.md

   * HMR: the application will automatically recompile and update while running if you save updated source files
   * To initialise and reload: `File -> reload page`
   * To exit: after you exit the application the auto-compile script will terminate after about 15s
-  * To recompile the application `npm run dev`.
+  * To recompile the application `npm run dev` or `npm run devfast` (devfast switches off some debugging to make simulation run a lot faster).
   * To generate distributable binaries for dev host system `npm run dist`.
   * If you have changed node modules use `build dev`.
 Note that this project uses npm, not yarn.
 If npm gets stuck use `build cleannode` and try again.
   * From time to time run `build killzombies` to terminate orphan node and dotnet processes which accumulate using this dev chain.
+(Not sure if this is still needed)

 #### Development on Macos